stackhpc/ansible_role_spack/README.md

 Example Playbook
 ----------------

-This only needs to be run on the login node (assuming that `spack_root` is set to a location on a cluster-shared filesystem).
+This should be run on any nodes from which you want to be able to build spack packages `spack`, i.e. login nodes for a cluster.

 ```yaml
 - hosts: cluster_login